 Use tape to get a visual representation of how your room will look like after it is set up.
 If you’re not happy with this setup, repeat until you are.

-Remember that a sectional, a corner sofa, curved sectional, and curved corner sofa have different space requirements.
+Remember that a sectional, a corner couch, a curved sectional, and a curved corner couch have different space requirements.

 Summary: Enclose the area where your couch will stay with tape to get a good visual of how your room will look.

 Now it’s time to measure the taped area properly.
 It’s unlikely the standard bedroom furniture proportions will fit with your taped area, but you can at least know the ballpark you’re revolving in.